 Squirrels are busy animals.
 When it is nice outside, it is hard to go anywhere or spend more than a minute looking out your window without seeing a squirrel.
-While these animals are busy throughout the warmer months, where do they go in the winter?
-Do squirrels hibernate?
+While these animals are busy throughout the warmer months, I started to wonder about how they got through the winter.

-Tree squirrels like the Grey, Red and Fox squirrels are warm-blooded homeotherms.
-Homeotherms maintain a constant body temperature throughout the seasons and do not need to hibernate.
+It turns out that grey squirrels are warm-blooded homeotherms.
+Homeotherms maintain a constant body temperature throughout the seasons so hibernation is not necessary.

-The primary mechanisms tree squirrels employ for winter survival include:
+The primary mechanisms grey squirrels employ for winter survival include:

 - Building protected nests

 - Sharing body heat

 - Utilization of shivering

 Grey Squirrels Build and Share Protected Nests

 Grey squirrels make it through the winter by building warm nests or dreys.

 Most tree squirrels will share their nests with other squirrels for the benefit of the shared body heat.
 Grey squirrels will share a nest with just a few other squirrels while Flying squirrels have been known to share a nest with more than 20 other squirrels.